NBISweden/workshop-genome_assembly/exercises/exercise_3.md

 ktImportTaxonomy <( cut -f2,3 "${PREFIX}_kraken.tsv" ) -o "${PREFIX}_kraken_krona.html"
 {% endhighlight %}

+It takes a very long time to build the database, so we have provided a build for you above.
 The database was built using the following commands.
 See the Kraken2 homepage for how to build more comprehensive databases.

 {% highlight bash %}
 CPUS=${SLURM_NPROCS:-10}